Piecewise deterministic sampling with splitting schemes: Introduction

-The resulting chain $P$ is \emph{reversible} as it satisfies DB.
-PDMPs such as BPS and ZZS break DB and are said to be \emph{non-reversible}.
-Since there is evidence that this property can lead to a faster converging process (see e.g. \cite{diaconis_nonreversible}), it is reasonable here to Metropolise our splitting schemes in a non-reversible fashion.
-Moreover, as we shall see below, for our chains based on splitting schemes of PDMPs it is not possible to use the standard MH framework, as typically $q(x,y)>0$ implies $q(y,x)=0$.
-The reasoning below is an extension of the idea of \emph{lifting} (for more background on lifting we refer the reader to \cite{Turitsyn2011,Vucelja_lifting,Hukushima_2013,MichelKapferKrauth2014}).
-We shall now consider a chain for which the state can be decomposed as $z=(x,v)$, as is the case with the position and velocity parts of the PDMPs we consider.
-In this context, a sufficient condition other than DB ensuring stationarity is \emph{skew detailed balance}: for all $x,v,y,w$
+The classical MH algorithm builds a $\mu$ invariant Markov chain $P$ by enforcing \emph{detailed balance} (DB): for all $x,y$ it holds that $\mu(d x) P(x,d y) = \mu(d y) P(y,d x).$ The chain is then said \emph{reversible}.
+PDMPs such as BPS and ZZS do not satisfy DB and are said to be \emph{non-reversible}.
+Since this property can lead to a faster converging process (see e.g. \cite{diaconis_nonreversible}), it is reasonable here to Metropolise our splitting schemes in a non-reversible fashion.
+Moreover, as we shall see below, for our chains based on splitting schemes of PDMPs it is not possible to use the standard MH framework, as in general the chain cannot go back to the previous state.
+For this reason, we rely on a different balance equation known as \emph{skew detailed balance}: considering a chain for which the state can be decomposed as $z=(x,v)$, for all $x,v,y,w$

-Indeed, integrating both sides wrt $x$ and $v$ it follows $\int \mu(dx,dv) P((x,v),(dy,dw) ) = \mu(dy,dw),$ that is $\mu$ is a stationary measure for the chain $P$.
-As in the context of the standard MH algorithm, assume now we wish to construct our $P$ by accepting or rejecting proposals from a kernel $\mathcal{Q}$.
-Denote as $a((x,v),(y,w))$ the probability of accepting proposal $(y,w)$.
-For $x\neq y$ in order for \eqref{eq:skewDB} to hold it should be that